gokceneraslan/Dizimag/plugin.video.dizimag/README.rst

 * Find a way to hide fake episode entries and get rid of "Episode not found" error.

 * Provide a way to choose between High/Low Resolution and Turkish/English subs.
+(Done by bluesign)

 * Use iconImage and thumbnailImage of ListItems wisely.

-* Show name of the episodes
+* Show name of the episodes (Done by bluesign)